mediaessenz/nodered-snap/README.md

 When installed as a Snap package, you will have to connect all the required snap interfaces your flows will use.

-The snap does come with the palette editor enabled and ships the gcc toolchaion as well as a bunch of development libraries so that npm can dynamically compile nodes where required when you add them vias the palette editor.
+The snap does come with the palette editor enabled and ships the gcc toolchain as well as a bunch of development libraries so that npm can dynamically compile nodes where required when you add them via the palette editor.

 #### Interfaces